Offered Spring 2020 (even-numbered years)

 Certified Crop Advisors (CCAs) taking this course for academic credit may earn six Continuing Education Units (CEUs) in Pest Management.

 An application has also been submitted for CEUs for people attending the Kick-off Workshop on Feb.
 7 & 8.
 Attendees wishing CEUs should sign the registration sheet at the workshop.

 Please self-report your Certified Crop Advisor (CCA) CEUs from the graduate class at https://www.certifiedcropadviser.org/login/links/25.

-Lincoln - Sept.
-18, 2017 - This course begins with an optional two-day workshop with dates to be announced.
-Attendance is recommended, but is not mandatory, as the sessions will be taped and archived on Blackboard.
+Lincoln - This course begins with an optional two-day workshop with dates to be announced.
+Attendance is recommended, but is not mandatory, as the sessions will be taped and archived on eXtension or Canvas.

 The course is designed to provide graduate students and agribusiness professionals engaged in production agriculture with a working understanding of Integrated Weed Management (IWM) principles as a basis for understanding weed control issues in both conventional and organic cropping systems.
 IWM, which is based on a multidisciplinary approach to weed control, provides information on the need for and timing of weed control, the effective and environmentally sound use of herbicides, and alternatives to herbicide use, such as weed flaming.